Hayden-Allen/Dungine/README.md

 The third argument is the value.
 Depending on the data type there are certain restrictions:
 + **b**: must be either ```true``` or ```false```
-+ **c**: can be a string of non-whitespace characters of any length, but only the first will be use
++ **c**: can be a string of non-whitespace characters of any length, but only the first will be used
 + **i**: must be an integer value in the range \[-2,147,483,648, 2,147,483,647]
 + **s**: must begin and end with "